clubcapra/markhor/README.md

 ```bash
 sudo apt-get upgrade
 ```

-Then use catkin make and make sure there are no errors.
+**MAKE SURE YOU DELETE YOUR DEVEL AND BUILD FOLDERS AFTER INSTALLING THE LIBS** Then use catkin make and make sure there are no errors.
 ### OPTIONAL : AWS Small house world